 Q: Is it a requirement that Goldwater nominees complete a research project before applying?

 A: No. Research experience is important to verify that nominees are making progress toward a research career.
 Juniors are more successful than sophomores in the Goldwater scholarship review process, in part, because of greater research opportunities and experience.
 However, a completed research project is not a requirement for a successful application.

 Q: Who is eligible for the Gilman International Scholarship?

 A: To be eligible for the Gilman International Scholarship applicants must be U.S.-citizens and undergraduate students who are currently enrolled in an accredited institution of higher education in the U.S. All applicants must be receiving a Federal Pell grant, or provide proof that they will be receiving a Pell Grant during the term of study abroad, at the time of application.
 Students must be applying to a study abroad program eligible for undergraduate academic credit at their home university.

 Q: I have never traveled or studied abroad before.
 Should I apply?

 A: Yes, a principal objective of the Gilman Scholarship Program is to expand international educational opportunities by encouraging applications from students who have not previously studied abroad for undergraduate academic credit.

 Q: What is a Federal Pell Grant?

-A: A Federal Pell Grant is a form of federal financial aid that studetns apply for via the Free Application for Federal Studetn Aid (FAFSA).
-If you are unsure if youare receiving a Pell Grant please contact your financial aid advisor to confirm your aid status.
-For more information on the Federal Pell Grant and other types of Federal Financial Aid please access the Student Guide to Federal Financial Aid.
+A: A Federal Pell Grant is a form of federal financial aid that students apply for via the Free Application for Federal Student Aid (FAFSA).
+If you are unsure if you are receiving a Pell Grant please contact your financial aid advisor to confirm your aid status.

 Q: What study abroad programs are eligible for the Gilman International Scholarship?